Elango-Sagravia/alt-news/outstatic/content/policies/refund-policy.md

 3.1 Contact Us

-Email us at [contact@altdaily.co](mailto:contact@altdaily.co) within 7 days of the scheduled newsletter publication date.
+Email us at [contact@longandshort.com ](mailto:contact@altdaily.co)within 7 days of the scheduled newsletter publication date.
 Please include your advertisement details, the issue encountered, and any supporting documentation.

 3.2 Review Process